llvm/llvm-project/clang/docs/FunctionEffectAnalysis.rst

 ----------------------------------------------

-In the absence of a ``nonblocking`` or ``nonallocating`` attribute (whether ``true`` or ``false``), a function, when found to be called from a performance-constrained function, can be analyzed to infer whether it has a desired attribute.
+In the absence of a ``nonblocking`` or ``nonallocating`` attribute (whether ``true`` or ``false``), a function that is called from a performance-constrained function may be analyzed to infer whether it has a desired attribute.
 This analysis happens when the function is not a virtual method, and it has a visible definition within the current translation unit (i.e. its body can be traversed).